-Covered Health Services - those health services, including services, supplies or Pharmaceutical Products, which the Claims Administrator determines to be:
+Covered Health Services - those health services, including services, supplies or Pharmaceutical Products, which the Claims Administrator determines to be all of the following:

-- Provided for the purpose of preventing, diagnosing or treating Sickness, Injury, Mental Illness, substance-related and addictive disorders or their symptoms. - Consistent with nationally recognized scientific evidence as available, and prevailing medical standards and clinical guidelines as described below. - Not provided for the convenience of the Covered Person, Physician, facility or any other person. - Included in Section 5, Plan Highlights and Section 6, Additional Coverage Details. - Provided to a Covered Person who meets the Plan's eligibility requirements, as described under Eligibility in Section 2, Introduction. - Not identified in Section 8, Exclusions.
+- Provided for the purpose of preventing, evaluating, diagnosing or treating a Sickness, Injury, Mental Illness, substance-related and addictive disorders, condition, disease or its symptoms. - Medically Necessary. - Described as a Covered Health Service in this SPD under Section 5, Plan Highlights and Section 6, Additional Coverage Details and Section 16, Outpatient Prescription Drugs. - Provided to a Covered Person who meets the Plan's eligibility requirements, as described under Eligibility in Section 2, Introduction. - Not otherwise excluded in this SPD under Section 8, Exclusions and Limitations or Section 16, Outpatient Prescription Drugs.